manheicatherine/Northcoder-course/README.md

 2. `cd` into the repository.

 3. Run `npm install` in your terminal.
+Don't worry about 'vulnerabilities' messages you might see e.g. `2 moderate severity vulnerabilities`.
+There's **no need** to run `npm audit fix` like the terminal might suggest.

 4. Run `npm test` in your terminal to see the test suite.
 You will see lots of red - that's good!

-5. Open the index.js challenge file in VS Code and begin solving them.
+5. Open the index.js file within the challenges folder in VS Code and begin solving them.

 6. Run the test suite regularly using `npm test` to see how you are doing.

 7. If you stall on one problem and want to move on, you'll find that the tests will end at the last incorrect challenge.
-To allow the test suite to move on, open the index file in the spec folder.
+To allow the test suite to move on, open the index.spec.js file in the spec folder.
 Find the describe block for the function you are currently writing, and place an x before it, like this:

 ```js
 xdescribe('getLastWord', () => {